bitrise-io/devcenter/_articles/reviews/skip-a-build-draft.md

 published: false

 ---
+You can skip a specific commit or pull request on Bitrise easily.
+Skipping means, in this context, that a code change will NOT trigger a build on Bitrise.

+## Skipping a commit

-If you want to skip a specific commit, to not to start a build, all you have to do is to include either `[skip ci]` or `[ci skip]` in the commit message.
+To make sure a specific commit does not trigger a build, include either `[skip ci]` or `[ci skip]` in the commit message:

-For example, the commit message:

     This is not important, please [skip ci]

-won't start a build, nor will:

     I just changed the README